segergabriel/FastRobots/README.md

 ### 2 TOF sensors

 To enable parallel operation of the two ToF sensors, I adapted the Artemis code as outlined in the prelab and assigned distinct I2C addresses to each sensor.
 I talked about this in the prelab but this was achieved by cutting off power to one sensor using pin 8, allowing me to modify the powered sensor's address to 0x20.
 Then, the unpowered sensor was reactivated and the same thing was done to the second sensor which was modified to address 0x29.
 After this, both sensors were able to function concurrently and effectively gather data.
+Below is my code to set the addresses.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3setadd.png?raw=true)

+The figure below displays the output for the two sensors in mm.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3twotof.png?raw=true)

 ### Tof sensor speed
 The response time of the sensors are a limiting factor and therefore, I modify the code to only read the data when the data is ready.
 This modification was based on the example code used for sensor testing.
 I also placed a command to print the current time using millis() outside the conditional statement that prints the time once for every loop.
 This is helpful to decide how often distance readings are recorded.
+See the implementation and output below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3speedcode.png?raw=true)
 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/3speed.png?raw=true)